Giulio Cesare: Abridged plot

-Cesare, in pursuit of his enemy Pompeo, has followed him to Egypt.
+Cesare, in pursuit of his enemy Pompeo, follows him to Egypt.
 Pompeo's wife Cornelia pleads with Cesare to spare her husband.
 He is about to grant her plea, when the Egyptians led by their boy king Tolomeo bring him the head of Pompeo.
 Cornelia and Pompeo's son Sesto vow to avenge his death.
 Tolomeo's sister Cleopatra desires to depose her brother in order to become the sole ruler of Egypt.
 She joins Cornelia and Sesto in their plans for vengeance and entreats Cesare to aid her.
 Following her overtures, Cesare falls in love with Cleopatra.
 Her brother attempts to assassinate Cesare, but he escapes.
 It is reported to Cleopatra that Cesare has drowned while in flight.
 She is taken captive by her brother.
 Cesare, who has escaped drowning, enters to free his beloved.
 Tolomeo is slain by Sesto, because he forced himself upon Cornelia against her will.
 Cesare makes Cleopatra Queen of Egypt and returns to Rome.